snehavish595/Portfolio-Template/README.md

 ---

-**Thank you for choosing Rohan Sharma – Modern Front-End Developer Portfolio Template!**
+**Thank you for choosing John Doe – Modern Front-End Developer Portfolio Template!**
 We hope it helps you land your next big opportunity.

 ---